OpenTechSchool/html-css-beginners/core/first-repo.md

 We can put any type of file into Git.
 It is especially good at keeping track of text files such as Python, Javascript, HTML and CSS.
-A very common file is the README, which is used to tell people what the repository is about.
+A very common file is the `README`, which is used to tell people what the repository is about.

 Create a new file called `README` inside `myfirstrepo/` with your text editor.
 You can put any text inside here.
 Maybe you would like something a little